-In addition to capacity, prosecutors or judges may request a competency hearing.
-1 These hearings are used to determine if any individual, regardless of age, can understand court proceedings and can assist a lawyer in their defense (personal communications, September 2020).
-1 Under Washington State law there is no juvenile competence statute (CSTC, personal communication, September 2020).
-Instead, Chapter 10.77 RCW (Criminally Insane-Procedures) has been extended to juveniles via case law (CSTC, personal communication, September 2020).
-The legal meaning of 'incompetency' is that "a person lacks the capacity to understand the nature of the proceedings against [them] or to assist in [their] own defense as a result of mental disease or defect."
-58 According to this legal definition, a competency evaluation assesses an individual's knowledge base as well as their capacity to understand information when provided (CSTC, personal communication, September).
-Multiple key informants noted that competency hearings are rarely requested for juveniles, which may disadvantage youth (personal communication, September 2020).
-Additionally, key informants representing youth in court proceedings questioned the current approach to competency, noting their experiences in which youth often do not have the mental or emotional competency to understand court proceedings and that such cases would be better handled by the child welfare system (personal communications, September 2020).
+Procedures) has been extended to juveniles via case law (personal communication, CSTC, September 2020).
+The legal meaning of 'incompetency' is that "a person lacks the capacity to understand the nature of the proceedings against [them] or to assist in [their] own defense as a result of mental disease or defect."48 According to this legal definition, a competency evaluation assesses a person's knowledge base as well as their capacity to understand information when provided (personal communication, CSTC September 2020).
+Multiple key informants noted that competency hearings are rarely requested for juveniles, which may disadvantage youth (personal communications, September 2020).
+Additionally, key informants representing youth in court proceedings questioned the current approach to competency to understand court proceedings and that such cases may be better handled by the child welfare system (personal communications, September 2020).

-SB 5122 would modify RCW 9A.04.050 to raise the minimum age of capacity to commit a crime to 13 years of age and would restrict prosecution for youth aged 8 through 12 years to Murder 1 or Murder 2 and only if the prosecution can present proof and evidence that the juvenile has sufficient capacity to understand that the act or neglect was wrong.^{3,4} Juveniles under 13 years of age could not be prosecuted for other crimes.
+HB 1440 would modify RCW 9A.04.050 to raise the minimum age of capacity to commit a crime to 14 years of age and would restrict prosecution for youth aged 8 through 13 years to Murder 1 or Murder 2 and only if the prosecution can present clear and convincing evidence that the juvenile has sufficient capacity to understand that the act or neglect was wrong.^{3,4} Juveniles under 14 years of age could not be prosecuted for other crimes.

-While SB 5122 restricts the types of crimes 8 through 12 year olds could be prosecuted for to Murder 1 or Murder 2, it does not make changes to declination hearing requirements (RCW 13.40.110).
-Prosecutors and judges would retain discretion to request a declination hearing, therefore individuals under 15 years of age could still be declined to adult court for Murder 1 or Murder 2 (personal communication, August 2020).
-In addition, changes in SB 5122 would make youth aged 8 through 12 years ineligible for conviction to a lesser charge (personal communication, September 2020).
-Therefore, youth aged 8 through 12 years charged with Murder 1 or Murder 2 would not be eligible to have their cases resolved by plea bargain to a lesser charge or to receive an adjudication that involves an acquittal of the higher charge but conviction of a lesser offense.
+While HB 1440 restricts the types of crimes 8- through 13-year-olds could be prosecuted for to Murder 1 or Murder 2, it does not make changes to declination hearing requirements (RCW 13.40.110).
+Prosecutors and judges would retain discretion to request a declination hearing; therefore, youth under 15 years of age could still be declined to adult court for Murder 1 or Murder 2 (personal communication, August 2020).
+In addition, changes in HB 1440 would make youth aged 8 through 13 years ineligible for conviction to a lesser charge (personal communication, September 2020).
+Therefore, youth aged 8 through 13 years charged with Murder 1 or Murder 2 would not be eligible to have their cases resolved by plea bargain to a lesser charge or to receive an adjudication that involves an acquittal of the higher charge but conviction of a lesser offense.
 Key informants shared that the unavailability of other criminal charges might influence charging decisions by law enforcement and prosecutors (personal communication, September 2020).
 They suggested this change may either result in fewer referrals for Murder 1 or Murder 2 unless there is substantial evidence or, without eligibility to plea to a lesser offense, it could result in strict sentencing standards for youth who are convicted.

-Since youth aged 8 through 12 years alleged of Murder 1 or Murder 2 could still be involved in the juvenile criminal legal system or declined to adult court, SB 5122 would not eliminate juvenile system involvement for all youth under 13 years of age.
-However, as raising the minimum age of juvenile jurisdiction and restricting prosecution except in cases of Murder 1 or Murder 2 would likely result in fewer youth aged 8 through 12 years being involved in the juvenile criminal legal system, we made the informed assumption that changing the procedural jurisdiction of juvenile court to 13 through 19 years of age using a phased approach would likely decrease juvenile system involvement for some youth aged 8 through 12 years.
+Since youth aged 8 through 13 years alleged of Murder 1 or Murder 2 could still be involved in the juvenile criminal legal system or declined to adult court, HB 1440 would not eliminate juvenile system involvement for all youth under 14 years of age.
+However, as raising the minimum age of juvenile jurisdiction and restricting prosecution except in cases of Murder 1 or Murder 2 would likely result in fewer youth aged 8 through 13 years being involved in the juvenile criminal legal system, we made the informed assumption that changing the procedural jurisdiction of juvenile court to 14 through 17 years of age would likely decrease juvenile criminal legal system involvement for some youth aged 8 through 13 years.

-Will decreasing juvenile criminal legal system involvement for youth aged 8 through 12 years improve health outcomes?
+Will decreasing juvenile criminal legal system involvement for youth aged 8 through 13 years improve health outcomes?